sandcoders/sticky-notes/README.md

 3. Navigate into the project directory that includes the manage.py file.

-4. To utilise Django's admin functionalities for creating and managing notes, you'll need to create a superuser:
+4. To utilise Django's admin functionalities, you'll need to create a superuser:
     ```sh
     python manage.py createsuperuser
     ```